 In addition to many safety and profession organizations, The Joint Commission in a sentinel event alert on opioids and CMS in Memo to States and in CMS Conditions for Participation guidance for medication administration call for continuous monitoring for patients receiving IV opioids.

 CMS to address Medicare payments tied to pain management scores

 Many clinicians report feeling pressure to overprescribe opioids because scores on the HCAHPS patient satisfaction survey about pain management are tied to Medicare payments to hospitals.
 To reduce any potential link of financial pressure to overprescribe opioids, in July 2016, the CMS proposed removing the HCAHPS survey pain management questions from the hospital payment scoring calculation.
 This means that hospitals would continue to use the questions to survey patients about their in-patient pain management experience, but these questions would not affect the level of payment hospitals receive.

-- Ensure the availability of pharmacists or pain management experts to help providers with opioid conversion and dosing.
+- Designate a leader/team responsible for pain management and safe opioid prescribing across the continuum of care and ensure availability of pain management experts to help providers with opioid conversion and dosing.

 - Ensure that oxygen and reversal agents are available wherever opioids are administered.

-- Establish clear policies and procedures for evaluating and addressing identified instances of drug diversion.
+- Establish clear procedures for evaluating and addressing suspected and identified instances of drug diversion.

-Visit our opioid tools and resources section for guidelines, checklists, news, toolkits, research, webinars and CE/CME education on safer opioid use in hospitals and outpatient/community settings
+Visit our opioid tools and resources section for Premier research, and opioid-related guidelines, checklists, toolkits, webinars and CE/CME education on safer opioid use in hospitals and outpatient/community settings